assets-recruitment-2025/assets-recruitment-2025.github.io/index.md

       <h3>Before the Workshop</h3>
       <ul>
         <li>
-          A welcome email will include instructions on how to join the workshops’ Discord, and a poll for participants' specific topics of interest (for Session 2) and availability for different options for the 3 sessions, due September 1, 2025.
+          A welcome email will include instructions on how to join the workshops’ Discord, and a poll for participants' specific topics of interest (for Session 2) and availability for different options for the 3 sessions, due <strong>September 1, 2025</strong>.
         </li>
         <li>
-          We will also request that participants prepare 1-2 slides or a 1-minute video introduction by September 30, 2025, which we will share asynchronously before the workshop begins.
+          We will also request that participants prepare 1-2 slides or a 1-minute video introduction by <strong>September 30, 2025</strong>, which we will share asynchronously before the workshop begins.
         </li>
       </ul>
     </div>